-“Request the contractor’s marked-up sheets, so we can complete the as-built drawings.”
+“Ask the contractor for their marked-up sheets so we can finalize the as-built drawings.”

-Banker’s hours: short working hours of coming in late and leaving early.
+Banker’s hours: A short workday, starting late and leaving early.

-Busier than a rooster in a hen house: very busy.
+Busier than a rooster in a hen house: Incredibly busy.

 “I’m busier than a rooster in a hen house today.”

-Chip away: working at a problem little by little until you completely solve the problem.
+Chip away: Tackling a problem bit by bit until it’s completely solved.

-“Just chip away at the problem, until you figure out the solution.”
+“Just chip away at the problem until you find the solution.”

-“Remove the coupler before you investigate the piping issue.”
+“Detach the coupler before investigating the piping issue.”

-Cuss and discuss: discussing a subject in detail, while welcoming all opposing views.
+Cuss and discuss: Discussing a subject in detail while welcoming opposing views.

-“We need to cuss and discuss before we decide on this design approach.”
+“We need to cuss and discuss before settling on this design approach.”

-Deadman: a heavy object acting as an anchor for a wall.
+Deadman: A heavy object serving as an anchor for a wall.

-Dog and pony show: a highly promoted or overblown performance or presentation.
+Dog and pony show: A flashy or overhyped performance or presentation.

-“I’m tired of these dog and pony shows, put on by these large corporations.”
+“I’m tired of these dog and pony shows put on by these big corporations.”

-Drop in the bucket: a small part of something.
+Drop in the bucket: A small part of a larger whole.

-“What you’ve designed is only a drop in the bucket of the remaining work.”
+“What you’ve designed is just the drop in the bucket compared to the remaining work.”

 “There’s a lot of dross in these documents.”

-Dry contact: a contact’s controlling source voltage is from an outside source.
+Dry contact: A contact whose controlling source voltage comes from an external source.

-“Joe had another fat finger error in his final report document.”
+“Joe made another fat finger error in his final report.”

-FAT: Factory Acceptance Test.
-Review equipment at the factory for compliance, before it ships out.
+FAT: Factory Acceptance Test – reviewing equipment at the factory for compliance before shipping.

-“FAT testing solutions ensure clients receive a finished product they’ll love.”
+“FAT testing ensures clients receive a top-notch finished product.”

-Female connector: a connector attached to a wire, cable, or any piece of hardware with one or more recessed holes.
+Female connector: A connector attached to a wire, cable, or hardware with one or more recessed holes.
 This allows a connector with a plug or extended part, a male connector, to insert in.

-Field verify: verification of something at a project site, as it’s unconfirmable in the office.
+Field verify: Verifying something at the project site that can’t be confirmed in the office.

-File 13: throw something away, as file 13 is a euphemism for the trash bin.
+File 13: To throw something away, as file 13 is a euphemism for the trash bin.

 “Joe, just File 13 it now!”

-“Provide a better pipe fitting to ensure there are no leaks in the pipe run.”
+“Use a better pipe fitting to prevent leaks in the pipe run.”

-Fixture: a support device used to hold something in place at the desired location.
+Fixture: A support device that holds something in place at a specific location.

-Flex: in electrical engineering, it’s in reference to a flexible conduit or cable.
+Flex: In electrical engineering, it refers to a flexible conduit or cable.

-“Be sure the front face of the two cabinets are flush with each other.”
+“Make sure the two cabinets are flush with each other at the front.”

-Frozen orbit: the controlled orbit of an artificial satellite with minimal natural drifting.
-The satellite will remain stationed over the same planetary point with each orbit.
+Frozen orbit: The controlled orbit of an artificial satellite with minimal natural drifting, allowing it to remain stationed over the same planetary point.

-“It’s critical these satellites have a frozen orbit to properly function.”
+“These satellites need a frozen orbit to function correctly.”

 FUBAR: Fuck Up Beyond All Recognition, or damaged or not working.

-“Ensure the engineers include the gimbaled thrust in the load testing.”
+“Have the engineers factor in the gimbaled thrust dring load testing.”

-“Let me gnaw on the design drawings a little before I decide.”
+“Let me gnaw on these design drawings before I make a decision.”

-“Drive the ground rod down until the top is flush with the finished grade.”
+“Drive the ground rod until it’s flush with the finished grade.”

-“Go get some grey hairs to work on this project.”
+“We need some grey hairs on this project.”

-Grease nipple: a fitting mounted to machinery to provide an opening for lubrication.
+Grease nipple: A fitting on machinery that provides an opening for lubrication.

-Guesstimate: halfway between a guess and an estimate.
+Guesstimate: A cross between a guess and an estimate.

-“I guesstimate the structures’ safety factor is adequate.”
+“I guesstimate the structure’s safety factor is sufficient.”

 “The people we hired were all hacks.”

-“Quit with the half baked effort if you want good results.”
+“Quit with the half baked attempts if you want to see good results.”